iagoleal/iagoleal.github.io/content/posts/ising-qubo-milp.md

   s &\ge 0.
 \end{aligned}
 $$
-Furthermore, since we're assuming $x$ to be bounded, we can bound the components $s_i$ from above by checking the maximum possible value for ${w_i - \sum_{j}M_{ij}x_j}$.
+Moreover, since we're assuming $x$ to be bounded, we can calculate upper bounds for the components $s_i$ by checking the maximum possible value for ${w_i - \sum_{j}M_{ij}x_j}$.
 Binarize $s$ and penalize the equality constraint to get a QUBO.